shawnduong18/ucsd-parking-dashboard/README.md

-# Building a Parking Occupancy Dashboard for UC San Diego
+# Parking Occupancy Dashboard for UC San Diego

 One of the most common frustrations for myself during my time at San Diego was driving and finding parking.